circleci/circleci-docs/jekyll/_cci2/orbs-faq.md

 Answer: You can always return a non-zero status code from the shell to fail the job.
 You can also use `run: circleci-agent step halt` as a step to exit the job without failing.

+### Private Installation of CircleCI When Using Orbs

+* Question: Can I use a private installation of CircleCI when using creating/using orbs?

+* Answer: No. Currently the CircleCI server does not support private installations of CircleCI when creating or using orbs.

 ## See Also
 - Refer to [Orb Introduction]({{site.baseurl}}/2.0/orb-intro/), for a high-level overview.
 - Refer to [Using Orbs]({{site.baseurl}}/2.0/using-orbs/), for more about how to use existing orbs.
 - Refer to [Creating Orbs]({{site.baseurl}}/2.0/creating-orbs/), where you will find step-by-step instructions on how to create your own orb.
 - Refer to [Reusing Config]({{site.baseurl}}/2.0/reusing-config/) for more detailed examples of reusable orbs, commands, parameters, and executors.